davidpots/playsongnotes/_lessons/43 [Lynyrd Skynyrd] Sweet Home Alabama.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/u04OuAzhSZA?showinfo=0" frameborder="0" allowfullscreen></iframe>

 {% include pdf-module.html slug = page.slug pdf_numpages = page.pdf_numpages pdf_version = page.pdf_version has_patreon_url = page.patreon_lesson_url patreon_url = page.patreon_lesson_url free_pdf_available = page.free_pdf_available free_pdf_url = page.free_pdf_url song_name = page.song_title %}

+## Editor's notes

+This guitar lesson is for a solo acoustic version of "Sweet Home Alabama" by Lynyrd Skynyrd.
+For this classic song, I'll show you how to play all of the recognizable riffs and fills you hear during the song: including during the intro, verses, and choruses.
+I'll also show you how to play the chords used during the entire song, including strumming patterns (both simple and complex).
+My aim with this lesson is to give you the core building blocks you'll need to take this song to advanced places, should you wish.
+I won't cover the solo or 100% note-for-note tab recreations of what each guitar plays during the song, as that's a huge effort and others have done that in many cases.

 ## Lyrics with chords